charlenetolentino/mattsnotes/301-main/reading301-11.md

       <li>Social media site like Facebook </li>
     </ul>

-1. What kind of data is a good fit a NoSQL database?
+1. Who kind of data is a good fit a NoSQL database?

     <ul>